Lakens/statistical_inferences/docs/08-samplesizejustification.md

 <caption>(\#tab:table-effect-eval)Overview of possible ways to evaluate which effect sizes are interesting.</caption>
  <thead>
   <tr>
-   <th style="text-align:left;"> Type of justification </th>
+   <th style="text-align:left;"> Type of evaluation </th>
-   <th style="text-align:left;"> When is this justification applicable? </th>
+   <th style="text-align:left;"> Which question should a researcher ask? </th>
   </tr>
  </thead>
 <tbody>
   <tr>
-   <td style="text-align:left;"> Measure entire population </td>
+   <td style="text-align:left;"> Smallest effect size of interest </td>
-   <td style="text-align:left;"> A researcher can specify the entire population, it is finite, and it is possible to measure (almost) every entity in the population. </td>
+   <td style="text-align:left;"> What is the smallest effect size that is considered theoretically or practically interesting? </td>
   </tr>
   <tr>
-   <td style="text-align:left;"> Resource constraints </td>
+   <td style="text-align:left;"> The minimal statistically detectable effect </td>
-   <td style="text-align:left;"> Limited resources are the primary reason for the choice of the sample size a researcher can collect. </td>
+   <td style="text-align:left;"> Given the test and sample size, what is the critical effect size that can be statistically significant? </td>
   </tr>
   <tr>
-   <td style="text-align:left;"> Accuracy </td>
+   <td style="text-align:left;"> Expected effect size </td>
-   <td style="text-align:left;"> The research question focusses on the size of a parameter, and a researcher collects sufficient data to have an estimate with a desired level of accuracy. </td>
+   <td style="text-align:left;"> Which effect size is expected based on theoretical predictions or previous research? </td>
   </tr>
   <tr>
-   <td style="text-align:left;"> A-priori power analysis </td>
+   <td style="text-align:left;"> Width of confidence interval </td>
-   <td style="text-align:left;"> The research question has the aim to test whether certain effect sizes can be statistically rejected with a desired statistical power. </td>
+   <td style="text-align:left;"> Which effect sizes are excluded based on the expected width of the confidence interval around the effect size? </td>
   </tr>
   <tr>
-   <td style="text-align:left;"> Heuristics </td>
+   <td style="text-align:left;"> Sensitivity power analysis </td>
-   <td style="text-align:left;"> A researcher decides upon the sample size based on a heuristic, general rule or norm that is described in the literature, or communicated orally. </td>
+   <td style="text-align:left;"> Across a range of possible effect sizes, which effects does a design have sufficient power to detect when performing a hypothesis test? </td>
   </tr>
   <tr>
-   <td style="text-align:left;"> No justification </td>
+   <td style="text-align:left;"> Distribution of effect sizes in a research area </td>
-   <td style="text-align:left;"> A researcher has no reason to choose a specific sample size, or does not have a clearly specified inferential goal and wants to communicate this honestly. </td>
+   <td style="text-align:left;"> What is the empirical range of effect sizes in a specific research area and which effects are a priori unlikely to be observed? </td>
   </tr>
 </tbody>
 </table>